Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Experimental Details

 \subsubsection{Hyperparameter Tuning}

 Hyperparameter tuning was done on a single train/validation split of 80\%/20\%.
 We found it convenient to begin by tuning data noise variance and prior variances.
-We restricted the prior variance search space by enforcing,

-and $W_2$ variance = $1/H$.
-We therefore had only two hyperparameters to optimise initially: $b_1$ variance and $\sigma_{\epsilon}^2$.
+We restricted the prior variance search space by enforcing, $\sigma^2_{W_1} = \sigma^2_{b_1}/D$, and $\sigma^2_{W_2} = 1/H$.
+We therefore had only two hyperparameters to optimise initially: $\sigma^2_{b_1}$ and $\sigma_{\epsilon}^2$.
 We did this with the GP model, using grid search, maximising marginal log likelihood over the training portion, and minimising NLL of the validation portion.
 For the larger datasets, when inference over the 80\% training portion was too slow, we reduced the training split to 2,000 data points.

 Hyperparameters for priors and data noise estimates were shared between the GP and anchored ensembles.
 Hyperparameters requiring tuning specifically for anchored ensembles were batch size, learning rate, number of epochs and decay rate.
 This was done on the same 80\%/20\% split used to select data noise and prior variance.
 We used random search, directed by our knowledge of the optimisation process (e.g. a lower learning rate requires more epochs to converge), minimising NLL on the validation portion.